ShisakankoY/Friend-Script/README.md

 Friend-Script is a JavaScript-based DSL specifically designed for browser manipulation.
 It executes from top to bottom.
 It uses the MIT license.
 Please note this.

 ## Syntax

+---Please treat the code as a string.
+The file extension is the same as .js.---

 ---Execution (Executes from top to bottom)---

 friend(code);